I am Brian Sutton owner/instructor of Roswell Tai Chi. My school is located at 102 Russell Road in Roswell, Georgia.

 the 2018 Roswell Tai Chi Seminar

-Roswell Tai Chi also offers corporate and business classes/events, birthday and holiday class events.
+Roswell Tai Chi also offers corporate, business, birthday and holiday class events.

 The Roswell Tai Chi School is housed in a